hashicorp/terraform-provider-google/website/docs/r/google_project_services.html.markdown

     when destroyed.
 Defaults to true. **Note**: When `disable_on_destroy` is true and the project is changed, Terraform will force disable API services managed by Terraform for the previous project.

+* `ignore_auto_enabled` - (Optional) Whether or not to ignore APIs which are known to be auto-enabled by GCP when enabling the configured APIs.
+    Defaults to true. **Note**: The Google Cloud provider does not know about all service dependencies.
+Also, service dependencies can change over time.
+If needed, or if you want to do so for documentation purposes, you can always add the auto-enabled APIs to your config, too.

 ## Import